3mdeb/96boards-docs-wiki/Dragonboard-410c-OpenEmbedded-and-Yocto.md

     MACHINE ?= "dragonboard-410c"

-If you want your images to have a SSH server installed by default, you can to add `ssh-server-dropbear` to `EXTRA_IMAGE_FEATURES` in this configuration file.
+If you want your images to have a SSH server installed by default, you can to add `ssh-server-dropbear` to `CORE_IMAGE_EXTRA_IMAGE_FEATURES` in this configuration file.

 These instructions can be used to generate a kernel image and a root file system that can be used on the DragonBoard 410c.
 You can refer to [[Dragonboard-410c-Boot-Image]] to learn how to use the generated files.